 An Initiative Lifting Widows and Orphans above Subsistence

-ICO’s Rwanda initiative began in 2009 with an objective of lifting widows raising children above subsistence living.
+ICO’s Rwanda initiative began in 2009 with an objective of raising widows and children above subsistence living.
 We designed a system of rehabilitating their dilapidated houses so as to protect them from prevalent sickness and reduce their hard labor.
-Recognizing the empowerment that comes to a whole family through education of even one, we soon began to sponsor and mentor orphan kids to attend secondary boarding school.
+Recognizing the empowerment that comes to a whole family through the education of even one, we soon began to sponsor and mentor orphan kids to attend secondary boarding school.
 Sustained empowerment, however, requires that the improved health and education they achieve can be productive and this asks for technology transfer and skills training.
 Incorporated into each of our projects is the evolution of its business potential for our beneficiaries.
 Below we describe several of the initiative’s projects.